Today’s blog was originally published by Travis Spencer and our friends at KidzMatter.

 May we all say, “I love my community.”

 Editor’s note: CTA is here to help Inspire your church to get more involved in your community.
 Check out the Created for Community resources.
-The devotion book and digital teaching tools come together to form a five-week experience that will encourage your worshipers to love, worship, and serve together - inside and outside your church walls.
+Encourage your worshipers to love, worship, and serve together - inside and outside your church walls.

 You are welcome to copy this article for one-time use when you include this credit line and receive no monetary benefit from it: © 2019 CTA, Inc. Used with permission.